 The Homeowner's Guide to Evaluating Roof Condition

 Your roof protects everything you own.
-Learning to spot early warning signs can save you thousands of dollars in repairs and prevent serious water damage to your home.
-This guide shows you exactly what to look for, from the ground to the attic, so you can make smart decisions about your roof's health.
+If you learn the early warning signs, you can save thousands of dollars and avoid serious water damage.
+This guide shows you what to look for from the ground to the attic so you can understand the condition of your roof.

 Check the last page to learn about our HealthyRoof Maintenance Program.

-In southern Indiana, architectural asphalt shingles typically last 17-25 years.
-This projection assumes there is one layer, and no major wind, hail, or debris damage.
+Shingle life depends on where you live.
+In southern Indiana, architectural asphalt shingles usually last about 17 to 25 years.
+This assumes the roof has only one layer and has not had major wind, hail, or debris damage.

 → 17-25 Years Expected lifespan under ideal conditions